ncphillips/makersasylum.com/faq.markdown

 position: 7
 ---

+### What is Maker's Asylum?

+Maker’s Asylum is a community space focussed on fostering innovation through hands on learning.
+It also provides access to an ecosystem of stakeholders which includes Governments, Businesses, Incubators/Accelerators, Investors and subject matter experts.
+The space houses various labs that are co-located in order to facilitate prototyping of ideas that are interdisciplinary in nature.

 ### What was the founding vision of your makerspace, and how is it supported?
 What facilities and skills programmes do you provide?

 Maker’s Asylum is a lot like a playground for artists, thinkers and engineers.
 We call them our community of unlike minded people.
 Our vision has always been of a collaborative workspace with an access to a range of tools, ideas and people.
 Over time we have equipped our space with simple hand and power tools to rapid prototyping devices and digital fabrication machines like 3D printers, laser cutters, CNC mills etc.